Middle School Curriculum Guide

 - communicating scientific information orally and in writing

 Occasionally, topics of timely and unusual interest may be included with the planned curriculum in order to take advantage of the freewheeling curiosity of students at this age.
+By the end of this year, students will be equipped with knowledge, skills, and curiosity to explore evidence-based reasoning and apply science in their daily lives.

 SEVENTH-GRADE SCIENCE